ofirdagan/beacons-webhooks/README.md

 Features:

-* Let’s you register beacons to monitor
+* Lets you register beacons to monitor
-* Let’s you define webhooks for beacons by proximity
+* Lets you define webhooks for beacons by proximity
 * iOS / Android
 * Open source trust